-A: All rely on cross-pollination as the spark that makes nature work, jazz tunes hum and modern businesses flourish.
+A. They rely on cross-pollination as the spark that makes nature work, jazz tunes hum and modern businesses flourish.

-Our open, accessible communities all make for a unique regional atmosphere where collaboration among businesses and people comes as, well, second nature.
+Our open, accessible communities make for a unique regional atmosphere where collaboration among businesses and people comes as, well, second nature.

 Cross-pollination makes great music.
 It makes sound science.
 It makes good sense for a competitive regional economy.
 And fortunately occurs naturally here.